What is Nashville Tuning?

 As we mentioned earlier, if you’ve used a 12-string guitar in the past, chances are you will be familiar with the gauges used for Nashville Tuning.
 Let's break it down and take a look.
 Below are the gauges of a typical 12-string set of acoustic strings (high E to low E);

 At first glance, this group of numbers seemingly appears quite random.
 However, rather than looking like a bunch of lottery numbers (we wish we knew those!) there is some logic within.
 Let us dig a little further.

 If we take the alternate strings and split our 12-string set into two separate 6-string sets we get the following;

-Above, we can see that within our 12-string set there lurks a familiar 6-string set (green numbers) and their relative octaves (blue numbers).
+Above, we can see that within our 12-string set there lurks a familiar 6-string set and their relative octaves or doubling strings (this can be referred to as the 2nd course).
 It is this octave set that will form our Nashville Tuning set.

 At first, a set made up of these gauges looks very odd indeed.
 After all, there are no ‘thick strings’ in there and the gauges don’t graduate in thickness like they do on a normal set of strings.
 Not to mention, our G-string is a plain .008 gauge!
 Bonkers?
 Perhaps!
 But, have faith as it is this combination of gauges that helps create the unique sound we have come to associate with 'Nashville Tuning'.